Real Estate Services & Strategies

 The Office of Risk Management (OPRM), within the Office of the President, is responsible for providing uniform interpretation, operation, and administration of the University's Risk Management Program.
 It manages the University's self-insurance programs, negotiates and purchases insurance, coordinates matters pertaining to loss control and occupational health, and resolves claims against the University.

-Certificates of insurance for coverage under the self-insurance programs required by lease agreements are issued by Campus and Hospital Risk Managers.
+Certificates of insurance for coverage under the self-insurance programs required by lease agreements are issued by Campus and Medical Center Risk Managers.
 Certificates for Office of the President leases and insurance programs are issued by OPRM.

-Regents' items pertaining to leasing are directed to OPRM by RESG for review of matters pertaining to risk management, i.e. insurance, indemnification, and occupational health.
+Regents' items pertaining to leasing are directed to OPRM by RESS for review of matters pertaining to risk management, i.e. insurance, indemnification, and occupational health.

-Planning & Design, within the Office of the President, provides policy oversight for campus long range development plans and environmental compliance.
-The office oversees University compliance (including national laboratories) with the California Environmental Quality Act, National Environmental Policy Act, and related planning and environmental laws such as the Coastal Act and Historic Preservation Act.
+Physical and Environmental Planning, within the Office of the President, provides policy oversight for campus long range development plans and environmental compliance.
+The office oversees University compliance (including national laboratory) with the California Environmental Quality Act (CEQA), National Environmental Policy Act, and related planning and environmental laws such as the Coastal Act and Historic Preservation Act.
 The office advises and assists campuses in the preparation of and revision of Long Range Development Plans (as required by the Standing Orders of the University) and all other physical planning issues.
 It is the office's responsibility to review environmental documentation for all CEQA actions requiring Regental approval.

-Facilities Management and Construction, within the Office of the President, is responsible for providing uniform interpretation and application of all laws, codes, rules, regulations, ordinances and standards concerning construction and management of facilities.
+Construction Services, within the Office of the President, is responsible for providing uniform interpretation and application of all laws, codes, rules, regulations, ordinances and standards concerning construction and management of facilities.
 State and local building codes, California State Law Title 24, California Health and Safety Code, National Fire Protection Association Standards, Federal Occupational Safety and Health Act, California Environmental Quality Act and the Americans with Disabilities Act must be analyzed and interpreted for their impact on lease activity and subsequently disseminated to the campuses.
-The unit enforces University Seismic Safety Policy and reviews tenant improvement packages at the request of RESG.
+The unit enforces University Seismic Safety Policy and reviews tenant improvement packages at the request of RESS.

 Section 2.09: Responsibilities of Other Associated Departments